Around five acres in size, this is predominantly the Carp lake. Specimens grow to over 40lbs with a good number of 20lb and 30lb fish as back up.

 A bit of time spent talking to the regulars or some exploring with a marker float is time well spent with several bars and weed beds.

 Don’t be fooled into thinking that Carp is all this lake has to offer though.
-It also contains a good head of other species, with Bream and Tench breaking 10lbs and an abundance of Roach, Rudd and Perch.
+It also contains a good head of other species, with Bream and Tench breaking 10lbs and an abundance of Perch, Roach and Rudd.
 Some large Pike are also present.

 Not as heavily stocked as Railway with Carp, but those that are there are very large to over 40lbs.